 |

 Contrary to most other books on the origin of life, Gánti discusses the definition of life explicitly.
-Most authors emphasise their own solution to the problem, without paying sufficient attention to the definition of the problem itself.
+Most authors emphasize their own solution to the problem, without paying sufficient attention to the definition of the problem itself.
 Furthermore, their own solution is too technical for the non-specialist and the reader stops pursuing the subject.
 However, if one wants to understand and solve a problem, one must define the problem first.
 As Gánti shows, the problem can be stated clearly.

 Everything can be classified as (61):